Content-addressed storage safeguards retention data and prevents its alteration.

 - The redundant array of independent nodes (RAIN) architecture is the predominant way vendors offer CAS hardware.
 Inexpensive servers or nodes with high-capacity disk drives are clustered together; software locks the data stored on each node.
 As growth occurs, more nodes are added to the RAIN cluster.

 - Network Appliance (NetApp) Inc. presents a network file system over an Ethernet connection on the front end while using WORM technology to lock the data down and data deduplication to optimize its capacity.
 The system accommodates growth by adding more disk capacity to NAS head configurations or allowing upgrades to higher capacity NAS filers.
 There's no way to move data from the NetApp disk to tape or optical media.

-- by the CAS software.
+- The hierarchical storage management (HSM) architecture offered by IBM Corp. allows applications to archive and retrieve data from the CAS system using APIs provided by the CAS software.
 IBM requires users to deploy its Tivoli Storage Manager (TSM) 5.3 for Data Retention software, which comes with its TotalStorage DR550.
 IBM's CAS product differs from the other CAS architectures because it doesn't use data deduplication or single-instance storage (SIS) by default, although users can deploy these technologies and use TSM to manage the data.

 - Nexsan Technologies Ltd. offers a networked storage array architecture that includes CAS software as part of the array to manage data retention and ways to move data between disk, tape and optical.

 All CAS products deliver the following fixed-content storage requirements:

 - Data is accessible by content, not storage location

 - Scales economically